Dealing with ambiguity in Japanese 3 Laws that Make Everything Clear! Lesson 48

 Now, I’ve explained before that this is really that the Japanese invisible pronoun

-(or zero pronoun) is no more confusing than English it.
+(or zero pronoun) is no more confusing than English it

-The word it could mean the Andromeda galaxy, it could mean a tree, it could mean my kneecap (I do have kneecaps), it could mean a chimpanzee’s tail, assuming chimpanzees do have tails, and even if they don’t it could be an imaginary chimpanzee’s tail.
+could mean the Andromeda galaxy, it could mean a tree, it could mean my kneecap (I do have kneecaps), it could mean a chimpanzee’s tail, assuming chimpanzees do have tails, and even if they don’t it could be an imaginary chimpanzee’s tail.

-The point is that because it can mean just about everything, it actually means nothing except in context.
+can mean just about everything, it actually means nothing except in context.

 And that’s exactly how the zero pronoun works.